 Many Americans can’t stand their job.

+If you've experienced the Sunday scaries, you're not alone.
 According to a 2018 LinkedIn survey, 80% of working professionals start worrying about work on Sunday.

 There are a lot of reasons why people don't like their job.
 Maybe the workload is overwhelming, or the boss is a jerk, or they don’t like their coworkers.
 Or maybe they just don’t like the work.